Mujahidul Islam Qasmi: Biography

-Qasmi was born in 1936 in Darbhanga, British India.
+Qasmi was born in 1936 in Jale Darbhanga, British India.
 He was educated at Madrasa Mahmood al-Ulum, Damla and local madrasas of Mau, Uttar Pradesh and later joined Darul Uloom Deoband from where he graduated in 1955.
-In Deoband, he studied under Hussain Ahmad Madni, Syed Fakhruddin Ahmad and Abdul Haffeez Balyawi.
+In Deoband, he studied under Hussain Ahmad Madani, Syed Fakhruddin Ahmad and Abdul Haffeez Balyawi.

 Qasmi taught in Jamia Rahmania in Munger and established Islamic Fiqh Academy in 1989.
 He was also a member of International Islamic Fiqh Academy, Jeddah, Fiqh Academy of Mecca and Aligarh Muslim University's court.
-He was founding member of All India Muslim Personal Law Board and was appointed as its President after the death of Abul Hasan Ali Nadwi in 1999.
+He was founding member of All India Muslim Personal Law Board and was appointed as its president after the death of Abul Hasan Ali Nadwi in 1999.
 He launched All India Milli Council to bring Muslim organizations altogether on a single platform.
 Through Milli Council, Qasmi played a key role in the removal of TADA and restored confidence of Muslim youth.

 Qāsmi's religious and legal verdicts have been published as Fatawa Qadhi in Urdu by the Islamic Fiqh Academy.

 He died of cancer on 4 April 2002.